Kawésqar: Tribes and languages

 Adwipliin, Aksánas, Alacaluf, Cálen (Cálenches, Calenes), Caucahué, Enoo, Lecheyel, Taíjataf (Tayataf), Yequinahuere (Yequinahue, Yekinauer).

-By 1884 Thomas Bridges, an Anglican missionary based in Ushuaia who had been serving and studying the indigenous peoples of Tierra del Fuego since the late 1860s, and his son Despard compiled a 1200-word vocabulary for the Kawésqar language.
-It was in the form of a manuscript.
-Through the late 19th and early 20th centuries, numerous missionaries and anthropologists moved among the indigenous peoples to aid, record and study them.
+By 1884 Thomas Bridges, an Anglican missionary based in Ushuaia who had been proselytising and studying the Indigenous peoples of Tierra del Fuego since the late 1860s, and his son Despard compiled a 1,200-word vocabulary for the Kawésqar language in the form of a manuscript.
+Through the late 19th and early 20th centuries, numerous missionaries and anthropologists moved among the Indigenous peoples to record, study and, in the case of the missionaries, proselytise them.

-Kawéskar in human zoos
+Kawésqar in human zoos

-In 1881, European anthropologists took eleven Kawéskar people from Patagonia to be exhibited in the Bois de Boulogne in Paris, and in the Berlin Zoological Garden.
+In 1881, European anthropologists took eleven Kawésqar people from Patagonia to be exhibited in the Bois de Boulogne in Paris, and in the Berlin Zoological Garden.
 Only four survived to return to Chile.
 Early in 2010, the remains of five of the seven who died in Europe were repatriated from the University of Zurich, Switzerland, where they had been held for studies.
-Upon the return of the remains, the president of Chile formally apologized for the state having allowed these indigenous people to be taken out of the country to be exhibited and treated like animals.
+Upon the return of the remains, Chilean president Michelle Bachelet formally apologized for the state having allowed these Indigenous people to be taken out of the country to be exhibited and treated like animals.